|

 After reaching your destination,

-ticket again to exit through the turnstiles.
+ticket or pass to exit through the turnstiles.

 More tips: